The Osaka Harbor ride is a great cycling route that takes you to some of the most iconic sights in Osaka (and also has two mini-ferry rides.)

 - Final thoughts >

-Looking for a cycling route in Osaka city that takes in some scenic Osaka sights, authentic Osakan neighborhoods and harbour views while hopping from island to island on bridges?
-The Osaka Harbour Cycling route is for you.
+Looking for a cycling route in Osaka city that takes in Osaka sights, authentic neighborhoods and harbor views while hopping from island to island on bridges?
+The Osaka Harbor Cycling route is for you.
 At 40km it’s long enough to get a workout while also being short enough to make it back for afternoon coffee or drinks.

 The route has two options for the first leg depending on your preference.
 See Alternative Start - Osaka Castle, Shitennoji at the end of the blog for more information on the different start to the route.